Call for Abstracts

 International Family Violence and Child Victimization Research Conference

-FAMILY RESEARCH LABORATORY & CRIMES AGAINST CHILDREN RESEARCH CENTER, UNIVERSITY OF NEW HAMPSHIRE
+FAMILY RESEARCH LABORATORY & CRIMES AGAINST CHILDREN RESEARCH CENTER

-The Family Research Laboratory and the Crimes against Children Research Center are pleased to announce the 2016 International Family Violence and Child Victimization Research Conference.
-This year, as described in more detail below, we are continuing the new formats we added in 2012, the 20 X 20 presentations and a data blitz.
+The Family Research Laboratory and the Crimes against Children Research Center are pleased to announce the 2018 International Family Violence and Child Victimization Research Conference.

 This conference is part of a three-decade series of conferences on all aspects of family violence and youth victimization.
 Our conferences have historically been a unique opportunity for researchers and scientist/practitioners from a broad array of disciplines to come together for the purpose of sharing, integrating and critiquing accumulated knowledge on family violence.
 At previous meetings, participants have included professionals and graduate students from psychology, sociology, psychiatry, social work, nursing, women's studies, law, criminology, criminal justice, anthropology, medicine, public health, and child development.